Anxiety

 Performance or Test Anxiety

-Some common and adaptive coping strategies people often use to manage anxiety include: avoidance, procrastination, people pleasing, control and seeking reassurance (checking).
-Even though these strategies help in the moment, they can create longer term problems that keep anxiety stuck.
-Therapy can help you understand your triggers and coping strategies when feeling anxious while also helping you develop effective tools to manage any challenges or problems that come your way.
+Common coping strategies people use to manage anxiety include: avoidance, procrastination, people pleasing, over-controlling behaviours, and seeking reassurance (checking).
+While these strategies can bring short term relief, they often develop into long term patterns that keep anxiety stuck.
+Therapy can help you understand your triggers and coping habits and support you in developing more effective tools to navigate challenges as they arise.

 The Path Forward

-The good news is you can feel better and start to overcome your symptoms of anxiety in a short period of time.
+The good news is that you can begin to feel better and reduce your anxiety symptoms in a relatively short period of time.
 Together, we can create a clear path forward.
-Research shows that Cognitive Behaviour Therapy is one of the most effective treatment modalities for anxiety.
-Using Cognitive Behaviour Therapy, together, we will:
+Research shows that Cognitive Behaviour Therapy (CBT) is one of the most effective treatments for anxiety.
+Through CBT we will:

 -